hirosystems/docs/docs/stacks-blockchain-api/feature-guide/use-stacks-blockchain-api.md

+---
+Title: How to use Stacks Blockchain API
+---

-# The Stacks Blockchain API
+# How to use Stacks Blockchain API

 The RESTful JSON API can be used without any authorization.
 The base path for the API is: